 Who Uses CIS Benchmarks?

-The CIS benchmarks are the only best-practice security configuration guides that are both developed and accepted by government, business, industry, and academic institutions.
-Globally recognized, this also makes them more wide-reaching than country-specific standards like HIPAA or FedRAMP.
+The CIS Benchmarks are the only best-practice security configuration guides developed and accepted by government, business, industry, and academic institutions.
+They are also globally recognized, making them more wide-reaching than country-specific standards like HIPAA or FedRAMP.

-With that said, the benchmarks are especially important in heavily regulated industries and industries governed by a regulatory framework.
-In particular, organizations in healthcare, financial services, and government sectors are likely to use them.
+That said, the benchmarks are especially important in heavily regulated industries and industries governed by a regulatory framework.
+Organizations in the healthcare, financial services, and government sectors are likely to use them.

-Why are CIS benchmarks so widely used?
-Aside from the security and compliance value they provide, the benchmark documentation is freely available to all industries and organizations.
-To get started, all an organization must do is download the relevant PDFs from the CIS website.
+Why are CIS Benchmarks so widely used?
+In addition to the security and compliance value they provide, the benchmark documentation is freely available to all industries and organizations.
+To get started, an organization must download the relevant PDFs from the CIS website.

 Importance of CIS Benchmarks